-Go further: peer-to-peer lending explained – find out about an alternative way to borrow
+Find out more: credit unions explained - find out about an alternative way to borrow

 What are early repayment penalties?

-If you want to pay more off your loan each month than is required, or want to pay it off entirely with a lump sum before the end of the term, some lenders might charge you a penalty for the privilege.
+If you want to pay more of your loan each month than is required, or want to pay it off entirely with a lump sum before the end of the term, some lenders might charge you a penalty for the privilege.

 It isn't unusual to be charged one or two months' interest.

 However, there are loan providers who don't charge early repayment penalties.
 If you think you might be able to pay off your loan early, it makes sense to go for one of these.

 Find out more: how to cancel a loan – we explain what to look out for if you want to cancel a loan early

 What is a secured loan?